How to pack your pallets correctly

 • If the height of the goods exceeds 130 cm

-• If the height and weight of one or more items exceed 240 cm and 30 kg respectively
+• If the weight of an item exceeds 30 kg

 • If one or more items, due to its/their nature (heavy at the top, heavy weight etc.), require fastening and securing on to both sides of the truck/trailer, freight will be charged by ldm (full length of the item and full breadth of the truck/trailer)